 In October 2019, an important privacy law changed as an update to Europe's GDPR (General Data Protection Regulation).
-This change also effects every hotel website in Europe.
-The biggest change is that website visitors now have to actively give consent by ticking boxes – those boxes can not be pre-ticked anymore.
+This change also affects every hotel website in Europe.
+The biggest change is that website visitors now have to actively give consent by ticking boxes on cookie banners–those boxes can not be pre-ticked anymore.

-What is the problem, you ask yourself?
 The problem is bigger than you might think.
 Research shows that on average only around 10% of visitors give active consent if you ask them to tick all 3 of the most common cookie boxes (Preferences, Statistics and Marketing).
-In fact, we recently saw traffic drops in the Google Analytics of our customers of 90% and more (see anonymized customer below).
-The drop below is based on implementing the cookie statement banner that strictly adheres to how the new cookie privacy law is asking you to do it (active consent, not preticked).
+In fact, we recently saw traffic drops in the Google Analytics of our customers of 90% and more (see anonymised customer below).
+The drop below is based on implementing the cookie statement banner that strictly adheres to how the new cookie privacy law is asking you to do it (active consent, not pre-ticked).

-Instead of 10% of your visitors giving active consent, it is possible to reach 95%
+Instead of only 10% of your visitors giving active consent, it is possible to reach 95%

-Of course you don't want to lose 90% of your traffic in Google Analytics stats or other tools you are using like Hotelchamp or Hotjar.
-For that reason Hotelchamp partnered with lawyers specialized in privacy laws, and with a GDPR support agency (CookieInfo, using Cookiebot technology).
+Of course, you don't want to lose 90% of your traffic in Google Analytics stats or other tools you are using like Hotelchamp or Hotjar.
+For that reason, Hotelchamp partnered with lawyers specialized in privacy laws and with a GDPR support agency (CookieInfo, using Cookiebot technology).
 Instead of getting active consent from 5%-10% of your traffic, it is possible to get around 95% active consent.
-So don't change your cookie statement too fast, because it can have huge impact on your stats.
+So don't change your cookie statement too fast, because it can have a huge impact on your stats.